jdmota/jdmota.github.io/website/index.md

 I am currently a Ph.D. student in Computer Science at [NOVA School of Science and Technology](https://www.di.fct.unl.pt/en/teaching/phd-computer-science), and I am integrated in the [NOVA LINCS research lab](https://nova-lincs.di.fct.unl.pt/).
 My research topic consists of developing tools to statically verify concurrent programs which make use of shared mutable state.

+I consider myself to be a systematic and thoughtful person, and enjoy mentoring others.
 I love to create usable tools to assist and help developers in their various tasks.
-In particular, I enjoy creating libraries and frameworks for Web and NodeJS development in TypeScript.
+In particular, I delight in creating libraries and frameworks for Web and NodeJS development in TypeScript.

 ## 💻 Programming Skills

 - Proficient in JavaScript/TypeScript
-- Moderate experience with Kotlin and Java
+- Experienced with Kotlin and Java
+- Currently using the Rocq proof assistant regularly
-- Using Git/GitHub for version control regularly
+- Using Git/GitHub for version control
-- Some experience in using the Coq proof assistant

 ## 🎓 Education